 If you are new to Debian and Linux, you may need some help from more experienced users.
-You can also file an installation report as described in Section 5.2.4.
+For less common architectures like S/390, your best option is to ask on the debian-s390 mailing list.
+You can also file an installation report as described in Section 5.3.4.
 Please make sure that you describe your problem clearly and include any messages that are displayed and may help others to diagnose the issue.